Rel1cx/eslint-react/packages/plugins/eslint-plugin-naming-convention/src/rules/component-name.md

 ## Examples

-This rule enforces naming conventions for components. default to `PascalCase`.
+This rule enforces naming conventions for components.
+Can be used to enforce PascalCase and CONSTANT_CASE.
+By default, it enforces PascalCase.

 ### Failing